DInuwan97/wso2is-actions-demo/README.md

 1. Since this is a demo to understand how actions are working no need to configure the authentication and password sharing format.
 Hence keep the password sharing format as `Plain Text`
 2. No need to define any rules.
 3. Save the action and try the flow by resetting a user password.

+#### Output
+Users can not set the password similar to userName/firtName and lastName.
+THat logic was written in this external service.